NanyThery/MultiStepForm-Formik-Yup/README.md

 1. Clone repository
 2. Run `yarn install`
-3. Add `.env` file provided to the root directory of the project.
+3. Add `.env` file provided to the root directory of the project (you need to set up Auth0 accout first)
 4. Run `yarn start`

 In order for the Auth0 to run properly the app must be run on localhost:3000.